-Japan PM names safe hands in Cabinet reshuffle but makes maverick top diplomat
+Japan PM names safe hands in cabinet reshuffle but makes maverick top diplomat

 "HUGE ASSET"

-Abe's choice of Kono, a former administrative reform minister with wide international connections, for the post of Japan's top diplomat will likely attract attention both at home and abroad.
+Abe's choice of Kono, a former administrative reform minister with wide international connections, as top diplomat is likely to draw attention both at home and abroad.
 Kono has a degree from Georgetown University and worked as an aide for several politicians.

 "In the current state of confusion and flip-flop in Washington, Kono's deep and broad network of personal connections will be a huge asset," Jesper Koll, head of equity fund WisdomTree Japan, said in an email.